FedTax/Magento2/README.md

 <img src="docs/images/tax-cloud-logo.png" align="right" />

-# TaxCloud Magento 2 Module
+# TaxCloud for Magento 2
 > Sales Tax at the Speed of Commerce

 ##### How It Works